 2. You must have regular access to your beat and people, places, and events.
-You will be required to do original reporting on short notice.
+You will be required to do original reporting.
 You will interview people, take photographs, gather audio, and shoot video.

 4. The best blogs are focused on a narrow, concrete subject.
-For example, “Little League baseball in Washington Township” is better than “sports” or “baseball.”
+For example, “the 10-year-old baseball league in Washington Township” is better than “sports” or “baseball.”
 And you can’t cover the Phillies, Eagles, Flyers, Sixers or fashion in Milan or Hollywood gossip or any other subject that you do not have access to.
 See point #2.

 EXAMPLES OF PAST STUDENT BLOGS

 A View of Runnemede – Local events and education issues